cisco/cisco-network-puppet-module/README.md

 ## Setup

-### Beginning with ciscopuppet
+#### Puppet Master

 The `ciscopuppet` module is installed on the Puppet Master server.
 Please see [Puppet Labs: Installing Modules](https://docs.puppetlabs.com/puppet/latest/reference/modules_installing.html) for general information on Puppet module installation.

+#### Puppet Agent
 The Puppet Agent requires installation and setup on each device.
 Agent setup can be performed as a manual process or it may be automated.
 For more information please see the [README-agent-install.md](docs/README-agent-install.md) document for detailed instructions on agent installation and configuration.

+##### <a name="artifacts">Artifacts</a>

 As noted in the agent installation guide, these are the current RPM versions for use with ciscopuppet:
 * `bash-shell`: Use [http://yum.puppetlabs.com/puppetlabs-release-pc1-nxos-5.noarch.rpm](http://yum.puppetlabs.com/puppetlabs-release-pc1-nxos-5.noarch.rpm)
 * `guestshell`: Use [http://yum.puppetlabs.com/puppetlabs-release-pc1-el-7.noarch.rpm](http://yum.puppetlabs.com/puppetlabs-release-pc1-el-7.noarch.rpm)

+##### Gems

 The ciscopuppet module has dependencies on a few ruby gems.
 After installing the Puppet Agent software you will then need to install the following gems on the agent device: